Land + Vision + Design

 But grounding it on your actual property in this world?
 That’s a whole other question!

 You’ve watched videos… attended workshops and webinars… studied… struggled… spent… experimented.
 You’re exhausted!
-And still your dream of a thriving regenerative farm seems light-years away.
+And still your dream of a thriving permaculture property seems light-years away.

 What should I do?
 I don’t know where to find information about…?
 How does everything fit together?
 Where do I start, what do I do next?
 When does it end?